-Post Masters Consultancy Scheme (PMCS)
+Post Masters Placement Scheme (PMP)

-Every year, over two hundred of the world's best young mathematicians come to study for a taught master's degree.
+Every year, over two hundred of the world's best young mathematicians come to Cambridge to study for a taught master's degree.
 The training we offer here has therefore a major impact on the shape of mathematics in the world, and on how mathematics interacts with other branches of mathematics and industry.

 - Artavanis - Interactions between the ciradian clock and temperature responses in Arbidopsis thaliana